-After scanning, your photo may become “noisy” or grainy.
-To remove this problem, choose the Denoise button and select the appropriate preset for your needs.
-If you are not satisfied with the choice of presets, adjust the relevant settings until you get the results you want.
+You might notice that after scanning your picture looks a bit grainy.
+To solve the problem, choose the Denoise button and select the appropriate preset for your needs.
+If you can’t find the right preset, adjust the settings manually until you get what you want.
 To do this, click on the gear icon and experiment with the settings.
 Set the optimum values for light noise, color noise, radiance, intensity and sharpness.
-To save your settings, click on the Save Preset button.
+Don’t forget to click on the Save Preset button once you’re done.

 Old photos can often look somewhat washed out.
-Unless your photo is very blurred, you can increase the sharpness by going to the Adjust tab and dragging the Sharpness and Details sliders.
-Then try increasing the color saturation in the image to make it brighter and more contrasty, or click on the Magic Enhance button to adjust the settings automatically.
+In most cases (unless your photo is way too blurred) you can increase sharpness by going to the Adjust tab and dragging the Sharpness and Details sliders.
+Try also increasing the color saturation to make it look brighter and higher in contrast.
+Or click on the Magic Enhance button to adjust the settings automatically.

-There are several approaches to compiling a genealogical tree:
+There are several ways to compile a genealogical tree: